helppages/stylesheet-template/README.md

 ## Considerations
 Just a few basic rules:

- * You can only have one stylesheet included in your repo
-    * If you include multiple, the last one will always overwrite the previous ones
+ * Multiple stylesheets are merged into a single one in alphabetical order
+ * We run the CSS through a sanitizer, so things like imports will get removed.
+   * Let us know if you need something special and we'll work with you.
  * Be nice, these are your users, don't do anything shady
- * Your stylesheet will be loaded on top of bootstrap in addition to whatever base theme you've selected for your documentation.
-All of our base themes are included in the test file for your convenience
+ * Your stylesheet will be loaded on top of bootstrap.
+The test file includes everything that will be included with your real docs.

 ## How to use
 Download the repo, launch the test/index.html file and start editing the stylesheet.css file.
 Once your'e done, drop it in your documentation repo and push it up.
 We'll take care of the rest.

-## But my styles aren't updating
+### But my styles aren't updating
 If you've just pushed your changes, then it's possible that we're in the process of pulling the changes.
 The whole process can unfortunately take a bit of time, because we have to submit cache expires to a few places.

-## Contributing
+### Contributing
 Right now the css file is just the css from our Minimal theme.
 It'll definitely be fleshed out better over time.
 If you have some useful additions, please submit a pull request and we'll merge it in for everyone to use.